© Crown copyright 2018

 You also sell the shop to your partner.
 You continue to work full-time in the shop.
 In this case your reduction of your partnership interest represents a withdrawal from participation in the business and the disposal of the shop is associated with that withdrawal.

-The ‘associated’ asset must have been in use for the purpose of the business throughout the period of one year up to the date of your withdrawal, or if earlier, the cessation of the business.
+The ‘associated’ asset must have been in use for the purpose of the business throughout the period of 1 year up to the date of your withdrawal, or if earlier, the cessation of the business.
+The asset must also have been owned by you throughout a period of 3 years ending with the date of disposal if it was acquired on or after 13 June 2016.

 The amount of gain eligible for Entrepreneurs’ Relief on a disposal of an ‘associated’ asset may be restricted in cases where either: